 For some owners it is difficult to tell a difference are the dogs fighting or playing.
 The easiest method to tell is that a serious fight is to look at the body language.
 If the back hair is up, the ears are pushed backward and the mouth are closed.

-If dogs are playing, they will have bouncing movement, an open mouth, and no elevated hair on the back.
-They will also fall down, run together and play for a long period of time.
-This is important and can be considered as the main things to look for.
+If dogs are playing, they will have bouncing movements, an open mouth, and no elevated hair on the back.
+They will also fall down, run together, and play for a long period of time.
+This is important and can be considered the main thing to look for.

-Being able to tell a difference between two actions is mandatory.
+Being able to tell the difference between two actions is mandatory.
 You need to act only if they are fighting.
 If dogs are playing, there is no need to act.
-They need fun and it is the best way to get physical activity in massive amounts.
-But, fighting is something you must prevent at all costs.
+They need fun, and it is the best way to get massive amounts of physical activity.
+But fighting is something you must prevent at all costs.

 The first thing to do is to stay calm and forget about the fight.
-These things happen and all dogs will do it at some point.
+These things happen, and all dogs will do them at some point.
 Being stressed about this won’t help you much.

-The next thing you need to do is to check for the injuries.
-As you already, know the smallest dog will be injured the most.
+The next thing you need to do is check for injuries.
+As you already know, the smallest dog will be injured the most.
 If both are injured, check for injuries on both pets and make sure there are no major issues.

-If one dog is bleeding, use a cloth and stop the bleeding.
-It is possible that both dogs are bleeding and you should do the same.
-If there are more severe injuries, help from a vet is mandatory.
+If one dog is bleeding, use a cloth to stop the bleeding.
+It is possible that both dogs are bleeding, and you should do the same.
+If there are more severe injuries, help from a veterinarian is mandatory.
 Don’t wait for days.

 Separate your dogs now.
-They must be in separate areas or rooms for 48 hours at least.
-Yes, they are like humans and they will need the time to cool down.
-Once this time has passed, you can start thinking about introducing the dogs once again.
-This is a separate thing you will need to do and there are a lot of things to know.
+They must be in separate areas or rooms for at least 48 hoursms for at least 48 hours.
+Yes, they are like humans, and they will need the time to cool down.
+Once this time has passed, you can start thinking about reintroducing the dogs.
+This is a separate thing you will need to do, and there are a lot of things to know.

 - Use a neutral ground that is ideal for walking.
-You should walk one dog while your friend should walk the second dog.
-You start first and a friend should walk behind you.
+You should walk one dog while your friend walks the second dog.
+You start first, and a friend should walk behind you.
 Gradually decrease the difference.
-If dogs act badly, increase the distance.
+If dogs behave badly, increase the distance.

 - Now, you friend should make a big distance.
 Rotate and start walking in the opposite direction.
 Move to pass the second dog and do not stop.
 Repeat this step a couple of times.
 The ideal count is 3-4 times.

 - When you arrive home, you can let go of both dogs in the backyard.
-But, you must keep your eyes on them at all times.
-The dogs can play but there must be no growling or anything similar.
-Make sure you are present and you can stop any fight that may occur.
+But you must keep your eyes on them at all times.
+The dogs can play, but there must be no growling or anything similar.
+Make sure you are present so you can stop any fight that may occur.
 This is a very sensitive time frame.

-- Only once you are 100% certain that the two dogs will play without any issues, you are done with this process.
-It may take a few days or a few weeks and there is no effective method to speed things up.
+- Once you are 100% certain that the two dogs will play without any issues, you are done with this process.
+It may take a few days or a few weeks, and there is no effective method to speed things up.
 Until you are satisfied, keep the dogs in separate rooms or areas.

-How to discipline a dog after fighting and can you actually do this?
-The answer is yes and there are no complications here.
-But, you must follow all the things we have explained above.
-These techniques are recommended by experts and they have been proven in countless examples and situations.
+How do you discipline a dog after fighting, and can you actually do this?
+The answer is yes, and there are no complications here.
+But you must follow all the things we have explained above.
+These techniques are recommended by experts, and they have been proven in countless examples and situations.
 As always, stay calm and remember that you will need a lot of time to achieve the desired goal.

 Discussion about this post